 Their well-being will be compromised if you keep flocks in darker conditions for a long time.

 Select a perfect place to get an adequate amount of sunlight.
-South-west of the house is the best side to get ample sunlight.
+South-west of the house is the best site to get ample sunlight.

 02. A Solid Ground